-Options Greeks may sound like a foreign language (and it is!), but to options traders, the Greeks are incredibly important to understanding how, or if, they’re making any money, since it can be so difficult to understand the true value of an option.
+Options Greeks may sound like a foreign language, but they are often essential tools for assessing whether a certain position may be profitable, since it can be difficult to understand the true value of an option.

 A Quick Look at Options

-“Options” is short for “options contracts,” which are a type of investment that traders buy and sell much like stocks and bonds.
-But options are derivatives—that is, they aren’t really assets in and of themselves.
+Options contracts are a type of investment that can typically be bought and sold much like stocks and bonds.
+But options are derivatives — that is, they do not represent ownership of the underlying asset.
 Instead, their value (or lack thereof) derives from another underlying asset, typically a specific stock.

-Traders buy different types of options, when they think that stock prices will go up (a call) or down (a put).
-They also use options to hedge or offset investment risks on other assets in their portfolio.
+Traders generally conduct different types of options trading when they anticipate that stock prices may go up (a call) or down (a put).
+They also use options to hedge or offset potential investment risks on other assets in their portfolio.

-In a nutshell, though, traders typically buy options through an investment broker.
-Those options give investors the option, but not the obligation, to buy or sell a security at a later date, and at a specific price.
-Investors can buy an option for a price, called a premium, and then buy or sell that option.
+In a nutshell, options are typically purchased through an investment broker.
+Those options give purchasers the right, but not the obligation, to buy or sell a security at a later date and specific price.
+Investors can buy an option for a price, called a premium, and then they may choose to buy or sell that option.

-So, while an option itself is a derivative of another investment, it can gain or lose value, too.
-For example, if an investor were to buy a call option on Stock A—basically, a bet that Stock A’s share price will increase—the value of that call option would go up if Stock A’s price goes up.
+So, while an option itself is a derivative of another investment, it may gain or lose value, too.
+For example, if an investor were to buy a call option on Stock A and the stock price increases, the value of that call option may rise as well.

-But the opposite would be true if an investor purchased a put option on Stock A, betting that Stock A’s price would go down.
-Similar to shorting a stock, the investor would effectively lose their bet (and see the value of their option fall) if Stock A’s share price increased.
+But the opposite would be true if an investor purchased a put option on Stock A, anticipating that Stock A’s price would go down.
+While not identical to shorting a stock, buying a put may result in a loss if the stock price rises instead of falls.

 Recommended: How to Trade Options: A Beginner’s Guide